Almost mathematics, Persistence module, and Tamarkin category: Introduction

 \begin{Def*}For a $\bfk$-linear ($\infty$-)category $\cC$, a (left) $\arbR$-action is a monoidal functor $\arbR\rightarrow \Fun_{\bfk}(\cC,\cC)$. \end{Def*} Roughly speaking, it consists of a family of functors $\nT_a:\cC\rightarrow \cC$ together with (coherent) isomorphisms $\nT_a \circ \nT_b \simeq \nT_{a+b}$ for $a,b\in \bR$ and natural transformations $\tau_c:\id\Rightarrow \nT_c$ for $c\geq 0$.
 In fact, by the group property, all $\nT_a$ are adjoint equivalences.

-In this paper, we mainly concern $\arbR$-action on ${\bfk}$-linear \textit{\textbf{stable}} category $\cC$.
+In this paper, we are mainly concerned with $\arbR$-action on a ${\bfk}$-linear \textit{\textbf{stable}} category $\cC$.
 The $1$-categorical version of this notion was considered by \cite{de2018theory}.
-And the stable condition was addressed by Biran-Cornea-Zhang in the name of triangulated persistence category (short for TPC), see \cite{TPC,TPF}.
+The stable condition was addressed by Biran--Cornea--Zhang under the name of triangulated persistence category (TPC, for short), see \cite{TPC,TPF}.

-Example of stable categories admit $\arbR$-action including: (dg-nerve of) the dg category of filtered modules over filtered $A_\infty$-categories (for example, filtered Fukaya category \cite{fukaya_distance,TPF}), category of sheaves equipping with a bi-thickening kernel action \cite{Ks2018,Thickeningkernel} (for example Tamarkin category \cite{tamarkin2013,mc-Tamarkin,Hochschild-Kuo-Shende-Zhang}).
+Examples of stable categories admitting an $\arbR$-action include: the ($dg$-nerve of) $dg$ category of filtered modules over a filtered $A_\infty$-category (for example, filtered Fukaya category \cite{fukaya_distance,TPF}), category of sheaves equipped with a bi-thickening kernel action \cite{Ks2018,Thickeningkernel} (for example, the Tamarkin category \cite{tamarkin2013,mc-Tamarkin,Hochschild-Kuo-Shende-Zhang}).